aSpite/dominant-assurance-contract/README.md

 ## Fees

 Commissions are calculated for a maximum of 500 users.
 If it is necessary to increase this number, then it is necessary to recalculate the commissions again

+## Failed test

+Some tests may fail if the computer on which they are running processes transactions slowly.
+This is due to the fact that after a certain time, the storage fee is deducted from contract balance and the balance does not coincide with the calculations.